 Õtari was the original language of Mohai, prior to its incorporation into the Heitak Empire.
 It was a member of the Dahu language family.
 It was subject-verb-object with nominative-accusative alignment and zero-marking.Here is the full 140-odd page grammar:

-The language has now been reconceived as Old Lemohai-Letsuri, of which Ontari (as it’s now spelt) is but one dialect.
+The language later came to be reconceived as Old Lemohai-Letsuri, of which Ontari (as it’s now spelt) is but one dialect.
 It survives, but in much altered form.

-The invader language that killed off Õtari.
-This is an SVO language with head-marking and suitably harsh bad guy consonants.
-It is very unlike the mellifluous Lemohai, but is an important source of loan words for Lemohai.
-Classical Leheitak is the ancestor of Modern Leheitak.
-Both are members of the Kelma language family.
-Both survive into the current version of the Mohai project, though they are now known as Kemba and Leheiko respectively.
+This was the invader language that killed off Õtari.
+It was an SVO language with head-marking and suitably harsh bad guy consonants.
+It was very unlike the mellifluous Lemohai, but an important source of loan words for Lemohai.
+Classical Leheitak was the ancestor of Modern Leheitak.
+Both were members of the Kelma language family.
+Neither have survived into the current version of the Mohai project.

-Senduri is the original language of Mohai, prior to the arrival of the Dahu tribes.
+Senduri was viewed as the original language of Mohai, prior to the arrival of the Dahu tribes.
+It is now seen as mountain language from the mainland.
 It is verb initial and has a trigger alignment.
 It is a linguistic isolate.
-It has survived into the modern age, but is confined to a remote peninsula.
+It has survived into the modern age, but is confined to remote mountainous areas.